378: Norse Sagas: Snowfell (part 1 of 2)

 He's also called Bard God of the Snowfell, but I think in the medieval Nordic sense of the word, it works either way.

-I like spirit most because while it doesn't necessarily imply imply more power than the average person, it does give the sense of him being somehow everywhere and nowhere.
+I like spirit most because while it doesn't necessarily imply more power than the average person, it does give the sense of him being somehow everywhere and nowhere.

 But since we've explained Bard, we'll get back to the boat.

 Sitting up, he squinted, and darkness took the form of a pointed cowl and a walrus skin cape.
+Only the man's beard was visible, flowing from the hood.

-Bard brought his oars aboard and pulled out one of his hooked staffs to draw Ingyald's boat to him in order to lash it and tow it in, but it stayed rooted in that spot.
+Bard brought his oars aboard and pulled out one of his hooked staffs to draw Ingyald's boat to him, in order to lash it and tow it in, but it stayed rooted in that spot.

-Ingald heard a hm as the boat pulled alongside his own and a gloved hand pulled him aboard.
+Ingyald heard a Hm as the boat pulled alongside his own, and a gloved hand pulled him aboard.
+The figure rowed back toward shore.

+You're Bard, aren't you? the man said.
 Bard, spirit of the snowfell.

 Bard's gaze didn't leave the approaching shore.

-Halting, the man said he heard about him, about his legend, about
+Halting, the man said he heard about him, about his legend, about about his daughter.

 Bard sighed, but again, didn't look at the man.